-If you are intending to hold your event in a Newcastle City Council park, then please contact Urban Green Newcastle
+- If you are intending to hold your event in a Newcastle park, then please contact Urban Green Newcastle

-If you are intending to hold your event on a public road please find out how to apply for a road closure.
+- If you are intending to hold your event on a public road please find out how to apply for a road closure.

 The Land Licence requires the event organiser to return the land to the City Council and Urban Green Newcastle after the event in the same condition they acquired it.

-The provision of regulated entertainment (plays, films, indoor sporting events, boxing or wrestling, playing of recorded music, live music or performances of dance).
+- put on "regulated entertainment" (plays, films, indoor sporting events, boxing or wrestling, playing recorded music, live music or performances of dance)

-In terms of the legal process the City Council in partnership with Urban Green Newcastle therefore has very much made it easier for events in the City needing permission under the Licensing Act 2003 to take place.
-Premises Licences are in place in parks such as Leazes Park and Exhibition Park in the city centre and also parks in our neighbourhoods such as Blakelaw Park and Walker Park.
-Please go to Urban Green Newcastle for details of these areas.
+Premises licences are in place in parks such as Leazes Park and Exhibition Park in the city centre and also parks in our neighbourhoods such as Blakelaw Park and Walker Park.
+Please contact Urban Green Newcastle for details of these areas.

 For any events on the Town Moor make contact with the Freeman of Newcastle.

-The event plan will outline all the elements of the event.
-View more information about the event plan.
+The event plan will outline all the elements of the event - Find out more about how to produce an event plan.

 Following the acceptance of an event application form, it is the responsibility of the event organiser to arrange a number of planning meetings with the relevant agencies and the council.
 View more information about the Safety Advisory Group meeting.

 In a risk assessment, risk should reflect both the likelihood that harm will occur and also its severity.